judge-meister/proxmox-sensors/README.md

 install_cherrypy_app.sh - will install the sensors webapp based on the CherryPy framework.

+Note: the installers presume that you have a working sudo configuration.

 ## Requirements

 This repo needs python >= 3.7, pip3 installed.